STMicroelectronics/stsafe-a120-sdk/Documentation/resources/Markdown/03_Project_examples_description/Key_pair_generation_NIST_P256/STSAFE-A120_Key_pair_generation_NIST_P256.md

 # STSAFE-A120 NIST P-256 Key Pair Generation {#STSAFE-A120_Key_pair_generation_NIST_P256}

-This example demonstrates how to generate an ECC (Elliptic Curve Cryptography) key pair using the NIST P-256 curve on the STSAFE-A120 secure element.
-ECC is widely used for digital signatures, key exchange, and other cryptographic operations in modern security applications.
+This example demonstrates how to generate an ECDSA (Elliptic curve Digital Signature Algorithm) key pair using the NIST P-256 curve on the STSAFE-A120 secure element.
+Elliptic curve (ECC) is widely used for digital signatures, key exchange, and other cryptographic operations in modern security applications.

 The NIST P-256 curve (also known as secp256r1 or prime256v1) is a standardized elliptic curve recommended by NIST for cryptographic use.
 It provides 128-bit security with relatively small key sizes (256 bits), making it suitable for resource-constrained embedded systems.

 ## Example Flowchart

-The following flowchart illustrates the key pair generation and signature verification process:
+The following flowchart illustrates the NIST P-256 key pair generation and signature verification process:

 @startuml{Key_pair_generation_NIST_P256_flowchart.png} "NIST P-256 Key Pair Generation flowchart" width=5cm
 	:MAIN;